nilsmehlhorn/blog/src/pages/posts/what-javascript-can-do-today/index.md

 The language is already very UI-oriented due to its origin.
 So you can make simple browser games just with JavaScript, HTML and CSS.
-When things get more complex, you might decided to
+When things get more complex, you might decide to
 [use the HTML Canvas for
 2D rendering](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript).
 There are also some designated game development frameworks for making